acandael/actionmaker-v2/src/content/activities/en/biertasting.md

   - 'biertasting/biertasting-6.jpg'
   - 'biertasting/biertasting-7.jpg'
 categories: ['workshop']
-duration: '2-3 uur'
+duration: '1,5 - 2 uur'
-groupSize: '1-15 personen'
+groupSize: '6 - 40 persons'
-availability: 'Op aanvraag'
+availability: 'On request'
 ---

 Experience a unique journey through the world of beer during our beer tasting.
 Enjoy diverse beer styles, learn surprising facts, and have a fun and educational experience.
 Perfect for both enthusiasts and curious newcomers!